ajaxbits/ajaxbits-site/content/posts/offscreencanvas-image-conversion.md

 However, there are tradeoffs to consider.
 One of the biggest is image codec compatibility.
 While all modern browsers support the `convertToBlob` method with `image/jpeg` and `image/png` encodings, not every codec is supported.[^2] Notably, `image/webp` is [not yet available](https://caniuse.com/mdn-api_offscreencanvas_converttoblob_option_type_parameter_webp) in Safari.
 And of course, the `OffscreenCanvas` browser API is not available _at all_ for Node.js.
 Therefore, if you need additional codecs or Node support, the `sharp` [module](https://www.npmjs.com/package/sharp) might be the way to go.

 Even with these tradeoffs in mind, `OffscreenCanvas` remains an effective solution for many use cases.

-Whenever I'm putting together a quick project and I need something to "just work," this is a great trick to have up my sleeve!

----

 [^1]: `OffscreenCanvas` is also great because it is decoupled from the DOM and can be run in a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) context, allowing you to run image manipulation operations on another thread.